Steel Solutions in Borehole Drilling

 It is similar to the bones of a spine protecting the spinal cord, casing is set inside the drilled borehole to protect and support the well stream.

-The purpose of the casing in borehole drilling is to:
+The purpose of the Mild Steel Casing in borehole drilling is to:

 ✔ Prevent Buckling of casing in deeper boreholes